 Services

-The statistical operation of the Services Sector Activity Indicators (SSAI) constitutes a product of high quality.
-His sample size allows to offer information up to the autonomous level inside a few reasonable sampling error, the harmonized used methodology allows to offer comparisons in the international area with a high level of solvency and an extremely valuable measure gives on the sector services, which no other statistical source provides with the same level of detail.
+The statistical operation of the Services Sector Activity Indicators (SSAI) constitutes a high-quality product.
+Its sample size allows it to offer information down to the regional level within reasonable margins of sampling error.
+The harmonized methodology used allows for international comparinsons with a high level of reliability.
+And, it provides an extremely valuable measure of the services sector, which no other statistical source can offer with the same level of detail.

-As for the limitations of the survey it is necessary to indicate the inherent ones in the statistical operations for sampling, such as not response and the already mentioned sampling errors or coefficients of variation of the estimations.
-In both cases, they are kept inside reasonable limits.
+Regarding the limitations of the survey, it is necessary to indicate those inherent to statistical sampling operations, such as nonresponse and the already mentioned sampling errors or the coefficients of variation of the estimations.
+In both cases, they remain within reasonable limits.

 12.1.
 Relevance - User Needs